-While conflicts of interest should be avoided where pessible, there a occasions where a conflict is (navoidable, (particularly in smaller communities and specialist industries such as animal weithere enforcement), and difficult judgements may be called for.
-In these cases, the conflict must be managed openly and effectively, with adequate measures put in place to support the pregrity of the person and the organisation involved.
+While conflicts of interest should be avoided where possible, there are occasions where a conflict is unavoidable, (particularly in smaller communities and specialist industries such as animal welfare enforcement), and difficult judgements may be called for.
+In these cases, the conflict must be managed openly and effectively, with adequate measures put in place to support the integrity of the person and the organisation involved.